xo-xo-xo-xo/dotfiles/README.md

 # Personal use dotfiles

-- Dynamically theming every program I use through Pywal (this is currently done through very jank post-waypaper script calls).
+- Dynamically theming every program I use through Pywal16 & waypaper post commands.
 - No installation script currently, expect tinkering.

-Feel free to write an issue if you're having trouble using these (please don't, they're a mess).
+Feel free to write an issue if you're having trouble using these (~please don't, they're a mess~).

 ### Screenshots